18862101363/news/README.md

 4. Function correspondence:
        a.
 Search available authors:
-                See the corresponding REST API news/listAuthors for details.
+                See the corresponding REST API com.news.controller.NewsController news/listAuthors for details.

        b.
 Search articles based on author name:
-                See the corresponding REST API news/listByAuthor for details.
+                See the corresponding REST API com.news.controller.NewsController news/listByAuthor for details.

        c.
 Search articles based on article title and description:
-                See the corresponding REST API news/listByTitleORDescription for details.
+                See the corresponding REST API com.news.controller.NewsController news/listByTitleORDescription for details.